MatthiasKainer/draft-article/README.md

 More importantly, though, when wrapped in a bind, our function will only be called given a valid, existing value.
 We can trust our computational flow to handle the data; thus, we can focus on the logic.

-And this is where things start to fall apart in javascript.
+And this is where things start to fall apart in JavaScript.

-Remember our previous example in javascript, and change the code as we did in f#.
+Remember our previous example in JavaScript, and change the code as we did in f#.

 ```js
 let test_data = `